Tamandarin Depsipeptides

 In studies beginning in the late 1990’s, we have conducted extensive experimentation on this material in collaboration the Joullie laboratory.
 After examination in fish, worm, and tumor cell models, we have now identified a complete composite of the anatomical, cellular and molecular targets of the didemnin and tamanadrin depsipeptides.
 The lead in these studies was identified using a unique fish model, Kryptopterus bicirrhus, whose transparency allowed us to complete a full in vivo analysis of the uptake and localization of fluorescent analogs of tamandarin and didemnin core (read it now).
 Interestingly, a unique pattern developed that was not only well suited to the ecological role of these materials.
 As shown in the figure above, fluorescent analogs of didemnin B and tamandarin A localized within chondrocyte cells in the spine and fins (dorsal fin shown).
 The blue fluorescence shown in the figure above arises from a IAF-labeled analog of tamandarin A.

 Using an optimized method for small molecule co-immunoprecipitation, we determined that fluorescent analogs of tamandarin A and didemnin B selectively pull down a family of Icam molecules in human cells and zebrafish.
 Interestingly, these targets are commonly expressed within the chondrocyte cells of K. bicirrhus and zebrafish.
 Studies are now underway to validate these targets.
+There was an excellent review on this work and the family of natural products in general recently published by the Joullie laboratory (read it here).

-Copyright 2004-2011 | The Xenobe Research Institute | a California-based 501(c)(3) organization.
+Copyright 2004-2012 | The Xenobe Research Institute | a California-based 501(c)(3) organization.